pantheon-systems/documentation/source/_docs/outgoing-ips.md

 ---
 title: Dynamic Outgoing IP Addresses
 description: Understand how outgoing requests are made for WordPress and Drupal sites on Pantheon.
-categories:
+categories: [sites]
-  - developing
+tags: [code]
 keywords: outgoing, outgoing requests, outgoing request, static ip, static ip outgoing, dynamic ip, dynamic outgoing ip, dynamic ip outgoing, outbound requests, dynamic outgoing ip addresses, payment gateway, gateway
 ---
 Outgoing requests sent by Drupal and WordPress applications facilitate tasks between your site and external services, such as authentication and payment gateways.

 <div class="alert alert-info" role="alert">
 <strong>Note</strong>:
 Due to Pantheon's cloud-based infrastructure, these outbound requests are sent via dynamic IP addresses.
 There is no way to predict what IP address your code will be executed from.
 </div>